Unit: Epidemiology of Emerging Diseases

 2) Epidemiology of the SARS coronavirus (Coordination: A. Fontanet and L. Baril)

-8) HCV epidemiology in Cambodia (Principal Investigators: A Sall et A Fontanet).
+6) HCV epidemiology in Cambodia (Principal Investigators: A Sall and A Fontanet).

 This project aims to improve assays used for the diagnosis of HCV infection and to better characterize the molecular epidemiology of HCV in South-East Asia.
 The scientific coordinators of the project are A. Sall, Virologist at the Pasteur Institute in Dakar with two years of experience at the Pasteur Institute in Cambodia and A. Fontanet.
 Our Unit is responsible for the epidemiological and biostatistical aspects of the study.
 This project is part of an ACIP and a PTR coordinated by Penelope Mavromara (IP in Greece).

-Keywords: epidemiology, clinical research, developing countries, HIV, HCV, SARS
+Keywords: epidemiology, clinical research, developing countries, HIV, HCV, HBV, SARS